 If I had to name one household appliance that I could not live without, it would probably be my vacuum cleaner (coffee maker would come in close second).
 With the exception of our bathroom and kitchen, our apartment has wall-to-wall carpeting.
 Oh, and did I mention that we have a dining room?
 That has carpet too.
 We eat in the dining room.
 So, I pretty much don't need to explain why I could not live without my vacuum cleaner.

+We use our vacuum probably every other day.
+Though, after Lily arrived it has been harder to vacuum as often as we would like.
 The carpet looked pretty desperate last Monday, so I went right to it.
 The only problem was that it wasn't sucking up anything.
 I kept going over the mess, but specks were just being tossed around.
 I looked underneath the machine and saw no obvious signs of blockage.
 I decided to give up and call it a day.

 On Tuesday the carpet was only getting worse, so I decided to get to the bottom of our problem.
 This time I took the vacuum apart.
 I quickly discovered what the problem was.